Colours of Provence Cruise

 please call 01347 82 52 92

-7 night / 8 day cruise holiday with flights at each end of the cruise including all meals and wine, beer and soft drinks with lunch and dinner and shore excursions – from £2,095 per person (based on 2 people travelling together staying in an E grade cabin, departing 16th December 2021).
+7 night / 8 day cruise holiday with flights at each end of the cruise including all meals and wine, beer and soft drinks with lunch and dinner and shore excursions – from £2,095 per person (based on 2 people travelling together staying in an E grade cabin).
 Please note this includes the special offer discount, and that prices may vary for other cabin types.

 Alternatively, travel to and from your cruise by First (Standard Premier) Class rail at either end of the cruise from an additional £295 per person.